SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

 To monitor workspace reviews, please make sure you have [enabled and configured at least one Workspace Review policy](setup-workspace-review.md).
 {% endhint %}

 The **Workspace Review policy** helps organizations **maintain and secure their Microsoft 365 environment by enabling regular, structured, and recommendation-driven review of the most essential workspace settings**.
-It provides automated tasks for workspace owners to review and resolve policy violations related to **access, privacy and sensitivity**.
+It provides automated tasks for workspace owners to review and resolve policy violations related to **access, privacy, and sensitivity**.

 Unlike Access Review, which focuses on reviewing users' access, the Workspace Review includes additional governance checks, such as: